 2.1 Assessing frame, suspension, and cushions

-During lab and living room testing, we inspect:
+During lab and living-room testing, we inspect:

 - Frame material and joinery

-- Suspension type under the cushions
+- Suspension type under the seat

 - Cushion core materials and density